 Here's how it adds up:

 With this approach, everybody piles into the same boat.
-You combine all your money into one joint bank account and pay all your bills and other expenses from one pot.
+You combine all your money into one joint free checking account and pay all your bills and other expenses from one pot.
 Forty-six percent of people pool income with a partner, according to PolicyGenius' 2019 Couples and Money survey.

 - Advantages: This is a great set up for ease of use—all the money is in one spot, so it’s simpler to track.
 You both see what’s happening in the account, so it can feel more like you’re both rowing in the same direction.
 If something happens to your spouse or partner, it also makes it easier for you to access the cash.
 Plus, couples that put all their money into joint accounts are happier in their relationship and less likely to break up, according to one working paper.